 - be patient; it takes time to properly administer an estate

-If there’s money in an estate administered by the public trustee and the beneficiaries can’t be found, the funds will eventually go to Alberta’s provincial treasurer.
+If there is money in an estate administered by the Public Trustee, and the beneficiaries cannot be found, the funds will eventually go to Alberta’s provincial treasurer.

-If beneficiaries are found later, they can still get the money.
+If beneficiaries are found later, they can still get their money.